emmideric/alx-system_engineering-devops/README.md

-A script that creates a directory
+Betty in my first directory